San Salvatore in Lauro: Chapels

-The main altarpiece and cupola are painted by Ludovico Rusconi Sassi.
-In the chapels are works of art by Antoniazzo Romano, Camillo Rusconi, François Duquesnoy, a San Carlo Borromeo by Alessandro Turchi and a Nativity by Pietro da Cortona.
-The refectory has a series of Mannerist frescoes (1550) by Francesco Salviati (1550), and contains the 15th century tomb of Pope Eugene IV by Isaia da Pisa, transferred here from the Old Saint Peter's Basilica.
+The refectory has a series of Mannerist frescoes (1550) by Francesco Salviati (1550).
 Parmigianino's Vision of Saint Jerome was commissioned for a chapel in the church, but was later brought away by the donors and is now in the National Gallery, London.

+The tomb of Pope Eugene IV attributed to Isaia da Pisa is located in the cloister.

 The titular church was first established in 1587 as a Cardinal-Priest title but was suppressed in 1670.
 In the consistory of 24 November 2007 Pope Benedict XVI restored the church as a Cardinal-Deaconry.